Doug's 1st Movie

-Doug's 1st Movie is a 1999 American animated comedy film based on the Disney-produced episodes of the animated television series Doug.
-The film was directed by Maurice Joyce, and stars the regular television cast of Tom McHugh, Fred Newman, Chris Phillips, Constance Shulman, Frank Welker, Alice Playten, Guy Hadley, and Doris Belack.
-It was produced by Walt Disney Television Animation and Jumbo Pictures with animation provided by Plus One Animation, and released by Buena Vista Pictures on March 26, 1999.

-A Mickey Mouse Works short "Donald's Dynamite: Opera Box", was released with it.
+Doug's 1st Movie is a 1999 American animated comedy film based on the television series Doug.
+Despite the film's title, it is the series finale of the show.

+Directed by Maurice Joyce, the film was produced by Walt Disney Television Animation and Jumbo Pictures with animation provided by Plus One Animation.
+It stars the regular television cast of Tom McHugh, Fred Newman, Chris Phillips, Constance Shulman, Frank Welker, Alice Playten, Guy Hadley, and Doris Belack.
+It was released by Buena Vista Pictures Distribution under its Walt Disney Pictures label on March 26, 1999; an accompanying Mickey Mouse Works short entitled Donald's Dynamite: Opera Box was also released with the film itself.
+The film received generally unfavorable reviews from critics, and no further films based on Doug were made.
-The film received mixed to negative reviews, who criticized its plot, writing, and character development.
-However, the voice acting, ending and animation were praised.
-Despite the title and its success at the box office, no further films based on Doug were made.